Bomberry/bomberry.github.io/bomberry-com/content/resume/adobe-auguste.md

 end_date = "2016"
 keywords = []
 job_summary = "This project had an aggressive four month deadline to design a desktop/mobile (touch/stylus) app for demo at Adobe MAX 2016.
-Working with an engineer and PM, I helped define goals & features, created concepts, wireframes, and assets for a mobile, touch-first 3D painting app for Microsoft Surface." has_job_details = false has_portfolio_link = true portfolio_link = "adobe-auguste"
+Working with an engineer and PM, I helped define goals & features, created concepts, wireframes, and assets for a mobile, touch-first 3D painting app for Microsoft Surface." job_summary_list = ["Interviewed participants to defined goals and targets", "Worked with engineering to define features and aligned them with product goals", "Created user workflows, wireframes, mechanicals, UX specifications, and final UI assets"] has_job_details = false has_portfolio_link = true portfolio_link = "adobe-auguste"